-In Chrome Incognito mode, “Couldn’t capture screenshot” notification was coming.
+In Chrome Incognito mode, the “Couldn’t take screenshot” notification was coming.
 But, with the help of Google Assistant, I was able to take a screenshot.
 Though, you can copy the URL of the website and close Incognito.
-And, by opening URL in normal Chrome window, you can take a screenshot.
+And, by opening the URL in the normal Chrome window, you can take a screenshot.
 But, If you like to browse the Internet in Incognito mode only.
 Then, this method is for you.

-Google Assistant comes with “Use Screen Context” and “Donate screen captures” option.
+Google Assistant comes with the “Use Screen Context” and “Donate screen captures” options.
 By enabling both options, you can take a screenshot and share it with anyone.
 Unfortunately, you can’t save a screenshot directly into your smartphone gallery.
 But, can upload it on Google Drive and can download it.

 3. Assistant will now show you some information regarding the page or screen.
 Tap on “Share Screenshot”.